YourRoots Logo

 Children(s): Jobe Seager, Sarah Seager, Ebenezer Seager, Elizabeth Seager, Henry Seager, Mercy Seager, Mary Seager, Margaret Seager, Thankful Seager

-1655 marked the beginning of Sarah Bishop's life in New Haven, Connecticut, to parents Lieut Gov James Bishop and Mary Lewin.
-Eventually, Sarah Bishop married Henry Seager, and they welcomed Jobe Seager, Sarah Seager, Ebenezer Seager, Elizabeth Seager, Henry Seager, Mercy Seager, Mary Seager, Margaret Seager and Thankful Seager.
-Sarah Bishop passed in 1732 at Newton, Middlesex, Massachusetts.
+In 1655, Sarah Bishop entered the world in New Haven, Connecticut, born to Lieut Gov James Bishop and Mary Lewin.
+Sarah Bishop married Henry Seager, and had children including Jobe Seager, Sarah Seager, Ebenezer Seager, Elizabeth Seager, Henry Seager, Mercy Seager, Mary Seager, Margaret Seager, Thankful Seager.
+Sarah Bishop passed away in 1732 in Newton, Middlesex, Massachusetts.

 Find more search results for Sarah Bishop